WEEK 04: Appropriation and African American Music

 • They were often offered unfair contracts which still looked better than their other alternatives to making a living

-The hotter records featuring black musicians were actually called "Race Records" in the 1950s, and to explore and buy those records, you needed to go to stores that specialized in "Race Music."
-These stores were largely run by and for a black clientele, in the black part of town, so the only the most adventurous white listeners might know about the music or seek it out.
-Some black artists managed to get mainstream record deals and be featured on white-run radio stations, but it was the exception to the rule, as I understand it.
+The hotter records featuring Black musicians were actually called "Race Records" in the 1950s, and to explore and buy those records, you needed to go to stores that specialized in "Race Music."
+These stores were largely run by and for a Black clientele, in the Black part of town, so only the most adventurous White listeners might know about the music or seek it out.
+Some Black artists managed to get mainstream record deals and be featured on White-run radio stations, but it was the exception to the rule, as I understand it.

 Chuck Berry, Chess Records, and Alan Freed